mbianchidev/mbianchidev/README.md

 </div>

 - I offer freelance services:
-  - Kubernetes assessment, optimization and strategy (_not really for startups, you don't need that_)
+  - Kubernetes assessment, optimization and strategy (_not really for startups, you typically don't need that until you hit elastic usage growth, with unpredictable peaks_)
-  - Platform Engineering (_again, not really for startups_)
+  - Platform Engineering (_again, usually not for startups until they hit product market fit and need to scale their infra (teams)_)
   - Helping you hire the right engineers for the job (for every software company)
+  - Fractionally helping you get shit (and software) done until you hire the right engineers for the job
   - Product Market Fit & Go To Market (_this is mainly for startups and scaleups or enterprises with innovative product lines on top of their current business_)
   - Open Source strategy (for every company, regardless of their domain)
 - Mentor engineers [via Mentorcruise](https://mentorcruise.com/mentor/matteobianchi/) and other channels